Pediatric Coarctation of the Aorta

 Children with coarctation of the aorta often have other congenital heart defects, such as a bicuspid aortic valve.

-Symptoms of Coarctation of the Aorta
+What are the symptoms of Coarctation of the Aorta?

 The degree of narrowing in your child’s aorta affects the severity of their symptoms and how early in life they appear: